 Motor events bring thousands of car enthusiasts to Ocean City.
 We invite all motor event participants to enjoy our beautiful city with the expectation that participants are safe and respectful while abiding by our laws and local ordinances.

-Due to the increased number of visitors that we are anticipating during this event, you should expect to see a large police presence during your stay.
-Our highest priority is to keep our residents and visitors safe, in addition to ensuring a positive quality of life by using friendly, fair and firm enforcement.
+Due to the increased number of visitors, there is typically a large police presence throughout the resort during motor events.
+The Ocean City Police Department’s highest priority is to keep our residents and visitors safe, in addition to ensuring a positive quality of life by using friendly, fair and firm enforcement.

 - Disorderly conduct, or willfully acting in a manner that disturbs the public peace, is prohibited.
 Officers will enforce laws concerning disorderly conduct in order to protect the quality of life of our citizens and ensure a peaceful environment.